 Wondering how to work out tax on a second job?
 If you’re joining the growing trend of running a small business on the side, it’s important to make sure you’re paying the right tax.

 Perhaps you’re looking for additional income, or you want to turn a hobby into a business.
 Maybe you’ve even found a passive income stream alongside your full time job.
-Whatever your reason for working a side hustle, it’s important that you’re clued up on the tax implications of having two jobs.
+Whatever your reason for working a side hustle, it’s important that you understand how much tax on a second job you might need to pay.

 Key things to look for: